pweirich/my-research/INPD.md

 I collected several dozen perceptual dialect maps from native residents of Indiana (Hoosiers).
 Chelsea and I worked together to digitize and analyze the maps.
 We presented this project at the IU Linguistics Conference in 2017 and at NWAV 46 in Madison, WI.
+A paper based on this project has been submitted to _American Speech_ for review.

+Download a [pre-publication draft](../pweirich.github.io/papers/IndianaPDmaps.pdf) of this paper.

 ## Overview